-The children reported that they feel safe in school.
-They know what to do and who to talk to if they are concerned about their safety or well-being.

-Owing to the ongoing action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.
+During discussions the children report that they feel safe in school and know what to do and who to talk to if they have concerns about their safety or well-being.
+Owing to the ongoing industrial action short of strike being taken by staff members, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.

-© CROWN COPYRIGHT 2017

-This report may be reproduced in whole or in part, except for commercial purposes or in connection with a prospectus or advertisement, provided that the source and date thereof are stated.
+© CROWN COPYRIGHT 2017 This report may be reproduced in whole or in part, except for commercial purposes or in connection with a prospectus or advertisement, provided that the source and date thereof are stated.
 Copies of this report are available on the ETI website: www.etini.gov.uk